carbon-language/carbon-lang/llvm/lib/Target/README.txt

 //===---------------------------------------------------------------------===//

-We should add 'unaligned load/store' nodes, and produce them from code like
+We should and produce and unaligned load from code like this:
-this:

 v4sf example(float *P) {
   return (v4sf){P[0], P[1], P[2], P[3] };